 Note: The new features that are described in this topic are current as of the original release of the product version.
 Changes in this documentation that are related to service releases are marked with fix pack icons.
-Features marked with this icon are introduced as new in the third quarter, 2010 Beta refresh.

 The new features in this release are: